jupyterlab/jupyter-collaboration/README.md

 It is currently in the planning stage, but eventually we see it containing a number of seperate projects like:

-- `src/rtc_relay`: Python patch relay server to synchronize patches for `packages/rtc-client`
+- `packages/rtc-relay`: Patch relay server to synchronize patches for `packages/rtc-client`.
-- `packages/rtc-node`: Real time collaboration client in Javascript, builds on `@lumino/datastore`
+- `packages/rtc-node`: Real time collaboration client, builds on `@lumino/datastore`.
+- `packages/rtc-todo-example`: Example of simple todo app using relay server and node.
 - `packages/jupyter-rtc`: Holds schema for Jupyter RTC tables that are used in server and client.
 - `packages/jupyter-rtc-supernode`: Server to keep datastore in sync with jupyter server.
 - `packages/jupyter-rtc-node`: Client to access Jupyter data.